 In general, there were no imbalances between treatment groups observed for abnormalities of phosphate, overall or in either eGFR category (45 to < 60 or 30 to < 45 mL/min/1.73 m2 [CrCl 45 to < 60 or 30 to < 45 mL/min]).

+Paediatric population

+In Study DIA3018, 171 children aged 10 years and older with type 2 diabetes mellitus received treatment: 84 participants received canagliflozin and 87 received placebo (see section 5.1).
+Overall, frequency, type, and severity of adverse reactions in children aged 10 years and older were comparable to that observed in the adult population.
+The following treatment emergent adverse events occurred more commonly in canagliflozin as compared to placebo in children: headache, nasopharyngitis, urinary tract infection, and vomiting.
+Genital mycotic or bacterial infections were reported in small numbers in those receiving canagliflozin and none with placebo.
+None of the treatment emergent adverse events were severe or serious.

 Reporting of suspected adverse reactions